 SINGLE SALES OF ALCOHOLIC BEVERAGES

 Prohibiting the sale of single alcoholic serves (also known as single sales) is backed up by strong evidence.
 Research has documented the association between single sales and alcohol-related violence and crime .
 Furthermore, an intervention to reduce single sales was found to reduce rates of alcohol-related ambulance attendances among 15 to 24 year olds .
-Single units of alcohol are likely to be favored by those who are heavy drinkers and also price sensitive; namely adolescents and young adults, and those with an alcohol dependence.
+Single units of alcohol are likely to be favoured by those who are heavy drinkers and also price sensitive; namely adolescents and young adults, and those with an alcohol dependence.
 Many licensees in New Zealand have already signed undertakings to not offer for sale any single alcoholic beverages from their premises.

 A suitable discretionary condition may therefore be: